-- Your child tells you when his diaper is dirty or asks to change it.
+- Your child tells you when his/her diaper is dirty or asks to change it.

 How your tiny tot experiences toilet training

-Toilet training makes your child synchronize a complex combination of physical and cognitive tasks—linking the body, its functions, and sensations with appropriate, timely responses.
+Toilet training makes your child synchronize a complex combination of physical and cognitive tasks like the body, its functions, and sensations with appropriate, timely responses.

 Using memory and concentration, the child must visualize what is to be done, plan to reach the toilet, use it, then stay back to complete the task.
 Clues and directions given by a caregiver is an important part of this process.